wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### .wxm

 .wxm files contain the input for Maxima, as well as any text cells, title cells and chapter or section cells the user has typed in.
-On maxima versions >5.38 they can be read using maxima's load() function just as .mac files can be.
+On maxima versions >5.38 they can be read using Maxima's `load()` function just as .mac files can be.
 Maxima’s output is not saved along with the .wxm file, though.

 ### .wxmx